 Childhood obesity can lead to lifelong health complications.
 It is estimated that 18.5% of children between the ages of 2 to 18 years qualify as obese in the United States.
-At Children's Cardiology Group in Orange and Mission Viejo, California, a lifestyle management program helps children and their families to make the changes needed to lose weight, increase activity, and prevent future illnesses.
+At Children's Cardiology Group in Orange and Mission Viejo, California, a program helps children and their families to make the changes needed to lose weight, increase activity, and prevent future illnesses.
 To schedule an evaluation for childhood obesity with their team of pediatric cardiologists, call the nearest location, or request an appointment through the online scheduling tool.

 Childhood obesity occurs when a child is severely overweight, putting them at risk for serious health complications.
 If your child is currently overweight, they have an increased chance of becoming obese and therefore elevating their risk of medical problems in the future.